tyrneh/options-implied-probability/README.md

 # Overview

-OIPD generates probability distributions of future security prices from options data.
-A probability distribution is a curve that shows the likelihood of different price outcomes on a specific future date.
+OIPD transforms raw options data into probability distributions of future asset prices.

+In plain terms: it takes the collective expectations embedded in option prices and turns them into a curve that shows the likelihood of different prices on a given future date — much like a forecast, but for prices.

 These probabilities reflect the consensus expectations of all market participants.
-While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.
+Markets can’t predict the future with certainty.
+But under the efficient market hypothesis, option prices represent the best available estimate of where prices might go.

-OIPD provides institutional‑grade risk neutral density (RND) estimation, transforming a specialist quant‑desk technique into an accessible, production‑ready tool.
+Traditionally, extracting these “risk-neutral densities” required institutional knowledge and resources, limited to specialist quant-desks.
+OIPD makes this capability accessible to everyone — delivering an institutional-grade tool in a simple, production-ready Python package.

 <p align="center">
   <img src="example.png" alt="example" style="width:100%; max-width:1200px; height:auto; display:block;" />